Junction Hill

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis of public transport in Junction Hill shows that there are currently twelve active transport stops operating within the area.
+The analysis of public transport in Junction Hill indicates that there are currently twelve active transport stops operating within the area.
 These stops serve a mix of bus routes, with ten individual routes providing service collectively resulting in 118 weekly passenger trips.
-The accessibility of transport is rated as good, with residents typically located at an average distance of 202 meters from their nearest transport stop.
+The accessibility of these transport services is rated as good, with residents typically located an average of 202 meters from their nearest stop.
+As Junction Hill is primarily residential, most commuting patterns show residents traveling outward.
+The car remains the dominant mode of transportation, with a rate of 99%.
+On average, there are 1.5 vehicles per dwelling in the area.

 Frequently Asked Questions - Transport